kedro-org/kedro/docs/source/deployment/databricks/databricks_deployment_workflow.md

 ### Install Kedro and the databricks CLI in a new virtual environment

-The following commands will create a new Conda environment, activate it, and then install Kedro and the Databricks CLI.
+The following commands will create a new `conda` environment, activate it, and then install Kedro and the Databricks CLI.

-In your local development environment, create a virtual environment for this tutorial using Conda:
+In your local development environment, create a virtual environment for this tutorial using `conda`:

 ```bash
 conda create --name iris-databricks python=3.10